1QBit solves industry’s most demanding challenges by recasting problems to harness the power of quantum computing.

 David Roberts, Board Chair – David is an M.I.T. and Harvard alumnus and award-winning CEO.
 He is a former Special Agent, decorated military officer, and career officer in the Executive Branch of the US Government.
 David has started ventures backed with over USD$100M of investment from groups such as KPCB, Khosla, Cisco, Oracle, and In-Q-Tel, and has led the development of technical systems including satellites, unmanned air vehicles, and analytical fusion centres.

-Technical Team – 1QBit’s 46 researchers and developers hold over 90 university degrees in a wide variety of specialized areas including pure mathematics, graph theory, condensed matter physics, high-energy physics, discrete optimization, continuous optimization, computer engineering, and robust control system design.
+Technical Team – 1QBit’s 46 researchers and developers hold over 90 university degrees in a wide variety of specialized areas including graph theory, condensed matter physics, high-energy physics, discrete optimization, continuous optimization, computer engineering, and robust control system design.

 2013 – Founders self funded until September 2013